BlogEnglishMuch Ado About Nothing 101: Characters, Themes & Essay Analysis

 Often students will try to start with their thesis when trying to answer an essay question.
 Instead, start with your analysis!
 You need to equip yourself with the knowledge of your text before you can answer anything about it.

-After you’ve analysed your text, you can draw ideas from it, then you can build your thesis!
+After you’ve analysed your text you can draw ideas from it and build your thesis from there!

 We’re going to walk you through creating an analysis for ‘Much Ado About Nothing’ in three simple steps!